CoconutDB/CoconutDB/README.md

 ### How to use with CoconutDB Web

-- Access to CoconutDB v1.0.0-alpha Verison using link
+- Access to CoconutDB Web v1.0.0-alpha Verison using link

 [CoconutDB Alpha Version](https://coconutdbweb.vercel.app/)